PureDarwin/puredarwin.github.io/index.md

 Status
 ------

-PureDarwin is currently working on AHCI and eMMC family/drivers for Darwin only they will not support/work on Apple's macOS.
-We have a PoC(Proof of Concept) of PureDarwin 2.2 qemu image that's based on Apple's open source code of [macOS 10.10.5](http://opensource.apple.com/release/os-x-10105/) that is only currently available to those who join our IRC channel #puredarwin on freenode.
+PureDarwin is currently working on AHCI/NMVe and eMMC family/drivers for Darwin only they will not support/work on Apple's macOS.
+We have a PoC(Proof of Concept) of PureDarwin 17.6 qemu image that's based on Apple's open source code of [macOS 10.13.3](https://opensource.apple.com/release/macos-10133.html) that is only currently available to those Dev's who join our IRC channel #puredarwin on freenode.

 Update: Hey, guys, we're still moving along we will be providing an SDK that is native of an Apple release on opensource.apple.com and a modified version that is PureDarwin targeted as we are working on XNU modified Kernel with some other BSD/POSIX features that don't require us to rely on Apple's Closed sources that they'll never release.